Function hamming::distance_fast

 distance between

-or, the number of set bits in the xor of x
+or, the number of set bits in the xor of x and y.

 This is a highly optimised version of the following naive version: